Chapter 7 bankruptcy help

 Once a person files for Chapter 7, an automatic stay is triggered.
 This legal provision temporarily halts most collection efforts, such as phone calls and lawsuits.
 It offers immediate, though temporary, relief from creditor actions.

 An appointed bankruptcy trustee plays a central role in the Chapter 7 process.
 This official administers the liquidation of non-exempt assets and handles the distribution of proceeds to creditors.
-In most cases debtors protect their assets with exemptions, meaning they can keep essential property, and asset liqudation is not common in most cases.
+In most cases debtors protect their assets with exemptions, meaning they can keep essential property, and asset liquidation is not common in most cases.

 The overarching aim of Chapter 7 is to discharge debts, but certain obligations cannot be discharged.
 Examples include alimony, child support, and most student loans.
 These must continue to be paid even after bankruptcy proceedings conclude.